-WARNING Check the boiler rating plate to make sure that the boiler is for the type of gas that will be used.
+warning Check the boiler rating plate to make sure that the boiler is for the type of gas that will be used.
 If it isn't, do not connect the boiler to the gas supply.
 Failure to comply with this warning can result in extensive property damage, severe personal injury or death!

 The KN comes from the factory ready to be piped to the gas supply.
 If for any reason the boiler is not for the type of gas available at the installation site, call your Advanced Thermal Hydronics representative to resolve the problem.

-Do not size the gas supply line nominal iron pipe size based only on the boiler gas inlet connection size.
-The gas supply line (feed) to the boiler gas inlet connection must be designed per an engineered method and utilizing (Table 8) to ensure that the gas supply piping is sized properly.
+Table 8 should be used to ensure that the gas supply piping is sized properly.
+If more than one appliance is supplied by the same supply pipe, the piping must be sized based on the maximum possible demand.
 Do not neglect the pressure drop due to pipe fittings.
-(Table 8) should be used in conjunction with (Table 9) to ensure that the gas supply piping has the capacity to meet the demand.
-If more than one appliance is supplied by the same supply pipe, the piping must be sized based on the maximum possible demand.
+Table 8 should be used in conjunction with Table 9 to ensure that the gas supply piping has the capacity to meet the demand.